 Of course there are always ways in which he can improve.
 It’s a lifelong journey, with which the coaches here at London Speech Workshop are very familiar.
 But he's already a fantastic example of ACE communication.

-If you’d like to learn more about The Serlin Method™ and how you can become an ACE communicator, please request a call back to discuss how we can help you.
+If you’d like to learn more about The Serlin Method™ and how you can become an ACE communicator, please Book A Discovery Call to discuss how we can help you.
 Our effective communication courses start with a 1-hour Taster Session so you can start learning without any commitment.